AlexJeffcott/amboss-cypress-demo/README.md

 └── package.json
 ```

-You will have noticed that this step creates a whole host of test files, a file structure, and a `cypress.json` file and then open the testing ui.
+You will have noticed that this step creates a whole host of test files, a file structure, and a `cypress.json` file and then opens the testing ui.

 Let's clean this up a bit first by changing all the .js files to .ts files.
 ```shell